Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Methods

-The pose of the US transducer is measured by attaching a known arrangement of infrared (IR) reflective markers and using the IR camera and time-of-flight depth camera on the HoloLens 2.
-The specific algorithms used to determine the pose and the performance of this implementation are described in \cite{Black:2024:TIM}.
-To measure the forces applied on the US transducer, we use differential magnetic force sensing which requires attaching a low-profile shell around the US transducer.
-This design is described and evaluated in \cite{Black:2024:DMFS}.
+The pose of the US transducer is measured by attaching a known arrangement of infrared (IR) reflective markers and using the IR camera and time-of-flight depth camera on the HoloLens 2 \cite{Black:2024:TIM}.
+To measure the forces applied on the US transducer, differential magnetic force sensing is used which requires attaching a low-profile shell around the US transducer \cite{Black:2024:DMFS}.